telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-multicolumncomboboxcolumn.md

 ---
 title: MultiColumnComboBox Column
 page_title: MultiColumnComboBox Column
-description: See examples of how you can define some data and set up the MultiColumnComboBox column in RadGridView - Telerik's WPF DataGrid.
+description: See examples of how you can define some data and set up the MultiColumnComboBox column in RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: radgridview-columns-column-types-multicolumncombobox-column
 tags: multicolumncombobox,column
 published: True